 What kind of computer I needed?

-Windows, Linux or AmigaOS operating systems,
+| Windows, Linux, OSX, or AmigaOS

 PC or Amiga computers.

 How to obtain the software?

 | Download it from the Internet...

 The primary purchase source of the Firka is the Internet.
-The necessary file can be downloaded from the web:

 On the Internet you can find an instruction manual for the latest version of the program.
 If you upgrade your system from the Internet, it is a good idea to download the latest handbook also.